iambumblehead/json-locale/README.md

  - **--keep= _item_, _anotheritem_**, _default: allItems_

-   direct json-local to keep specific items. if no items are specified, all items are kept. available items are elements of the `keep` array:
+   direct json-locale to keep specific items. if no items are specified, all items are kept. available items are elements of the `keep` array:

  > ```javascript
    keep : [
        "identity",
        "languages",
        "scripts",
        "territories",
        "variants",
        "keys",
        "types",
        "measurements",
        "codePatterns",
        "layouts",
        "characters",
        "calendars",
        "currencies",
        "numbers",
        "units"
    ];
    ```

  - **--keepCalendars= _item_, _anotheritem_**, _default: allItems_

-   direct json-local to keep specific items. if no items are specified, all items are kept. available items are elements of the `keepCalendars` array:
+   direct json-locale to keep specific items. if no items are specified, all items are kept. available items are elements of the `keepCalendars` array:

  > ```javascript
    keepCalendars : [
        "buddhist",
        "chinese",
        "coptic",
        "dangi",
        "ethiopic",
        "ethiopicAmeteAlem",
        "gregorian",
        "hebrew",
        "indian",
        "islamic",
        "islamicCivil",
        "japanese",
        "persian",
        "roc"
    ];
    ```

  - **--keepCalendarItems= _item_, _anotheritem_**, _default: allItems_

-   direct json-local to keep specific items. if no items are specified, all items are kept. available items are elements of the `keepCalendarsItems` array:
+   direct json-locale to keep specific items. if no items are specified, all items are kept. available items are elements of the `keepCalendarsItems` array:

  > ```javascript
    keepCalendarsItems : [
        "months",
        "days",
        "quarters",
        "eras",
        "dateFormats",
        "timeFormats",
        "dateTimeFormats",
        "fields"
    ];
    ```

  - **--keepNumberItems= _item_, _anotheritem_**, _default: allItems_

-   direct json-local to keep specific items. if no items are specified, all items are kept. available items are elements of the `keepNumbersItems` array:
+   direct json-locale to keep specific items. if no items are specified, all items are kept. available items are elements of the `keepNumbersItems` array:

  > ```javascript
    keepNumbersItems : [
        "currencyFormatsNumberSystemLatn",
        "symbolsNumberSystemLatn",
        "decimalFormatsNumberSystemLatn",
        "currencies"
    ]
    ```